wp-plugins/dynamic-widgets/trunk/readme.txt

 Start immediately looking for another hoster.
 YES, immediately!
 NOW!
 Pronto!
 PHP4 was introduced in the year 2000 and is [not supported](http://en.wikipedia.org/wiki/PHP#Release_history) anymore.
 As I don't have PHP4 anymore, I can only be sure for about 80% the plugin will work.
 Please let me know if it doesn't.
 I'll try to work out a solution.

+= Does the plugin work on WordPress 3.0 MU? =

+Yes, but only if you activate the plugin on a per site base.
+Network Activation is not supported.

 = I checked the "Make exception rule available to individual posts and tags" option, but nothing happens. =

 Did you save the options?
 If you did, you may try to hit the (i) icon a bit to the right and read the text which appears below.